lukadev-0/util.luau/docs/docs/supported-runtimes.md

 `std` will automatically try to detect the current runtime, this is done using the following rules:

+- if `_G.UTIL_TARGET` is set to `roblox`, then the Roblox implementations are used.
+This global is injected for Roblox builds meaning that runtime detection is skipped.
 - if `typeof(script) == "Instance"` is true, then the Roblox implementations are used
 - if `_VERSION` starts with the string `"lune "`, case-insensitive, then the